 Total Wind Farm Area

 In any wind farm there is a lot of space between turbines.
-Some of that space is to ensure that turbulence is minimized, but some is to follow ridge lines or avoid other obstacles.
-Much of this area can be used for other purposes, such as agricultural farms.
+Some of that space is to minimize turbulence, but some is to follow ridge lines or avoid other obstacles.
+Much of this area is used for other purposes, such as agricultural farms.
 The NREL researchers also surveyed this total land use.
 They found a rough average of 4 megawatts per square kilometer (about 10 megawatts per square mile).
 So a 2-megawatt wind turbine would require a total area of about half a square kilometer (about two-tenths of a square mile).

-The area required for wind turbines is largely driven by regulatory requirements.
-There are more than 3,000 counties in the United States -- most of them responsible for wind zoning regulations -- and it is unlikely they each have an expert on the siting of wind turbines.
+Regulatory requirements largely drive the area wind turbines require.
+There are more than 3,000 counties in the United States -- most of them responsible for wind zoning regulations -- and it is unlikely each has an expert on the siting of wind turbines.
 That leads to some quite arbitrary regulations.
-The provisions for setbacks are a good example, and could have an impact on the amount of space needed for a turbine array.
+The provisions for setbacks are a good example, and could have an impact on the amount of space a turbine array needs.
 Because wind technology is relatively new and rapidly changing, there isn't a lot of data on the disadvantages or dangers of siting turbines near other structures, so there are some almost random decisions on the minimum distance wind turbines should be located from property lines.
-Setback regulations in the United States vary from a distance "so that noise from the turbines is not an intrusion," to "twice the height of the system, including the rotor blades," to a uniform 1,000 feet.
+Setback regulations in the United States vary from a distance "so that noise from the turbines is not an intrusion," to "twice the height of the system, including the rotor blades," to a uniform 304.8 meters (1,000 feet).